VictorHidalgoVT/DOC-NUBOMEDIA-VCA/source/what_is_nubomedia-vca.rst

 - Ear Detector
 - Tracker

-Futhermore, you can find information about :doc:`demos <demos>` in order to test the different filters.
+Futhermore, you can find information about demos in order to test the different filters.